TosbackCgusBridge-Bot/CGUs-versions/Kmart/Privacy Policy.md

 Deal of the Day kmart layaway FREE store pick up WEEKLY MEMBER DEALS FREE SHIPPING AND 2X REWARDS POINTS WITH SHOP YOUR WAY MAX

-FREE SHIPPING on orders of $49 or more See details -OR- 3 months of FREE SHIPPING learn more
+FREE SHIPPING on orders of $49 or more See details

 Privacy Policy